hucker/splint/src/splint/README.md

 ## Command Line Demo App For `splinter`:

-Included is a light weight `typer` app that allows to point splint at a file, folder or repo (folder of folders) and run all tests via the command line.
+Included is a light weight `typer` app that allows to point splint at a file or folder and run all tests via the command line.

 To run it against a folder